Blaze2216/java-learning-journey/03-loops/README.md

   - Mathematical calculations
   - Multiplicative operations

+### Prime.java (with user input)
+- **Purpose**: Check if a user-entered number is prime using divisor counting
+- **Concepts**:
+  - Scanner class for user input
+  - For loops with counter variables
+  - Modulo operator for divisibility checking
+  - Prime number algorithm with divisor counting
+  - Interactive user experience

 ## Key Learning Points

 1. **Prime Number Logic**: A prime number has exactly 2 divisors (1 and itself)